edgarfinn/ES6-OOP/README.md

 Defining classes with ES6
 ---

-Classes are like special functions, and as with all functions, can be defined using both class expressions or class declarations.
+In ECMAScript 2015, the ```class``` keyword was introduced to sugar the process of defining and instantiating these Class constructor functions.
+Classes are special constructor functions, and as with all functions, can be defined using both class expressions or class declarations.

 ### Class Declarations
 To declare a class, you use the class keyword with the name of the class